• Q&A QUIZZES

 In reference to the Neutron bomb that kills people but does not destroy buildings.

-In a 2006 commerical for Genworth Financial, a little boy more than matches the former pro Taylor Dent in a game of tennis.
-At the end of the ad, the boys parents stop by to pick him up.
+In a 2006 commercial for Genworth Financial, a little boy more than matches the pro Taylor Dent in a game of tennis.
+At the end of the game, the boys famous parents pick him up.
 Can you guess who they are?

 Agassi and Graf!